vvscode/docs/docs/tutorials/tutorials-ios/muting-calls-and-using-the-devices-speaker-in-ios.md

 ---
-title: "Muting Calls and Using the Device’s Speaker in iOS"
+title: Muting Calls and Using the Device’s Speaker in iOS
+excerpt: >-
-excerpt: "In this tutorial, we will build an ordinary iOS app-to-phone calling app.
-However, we will be investigating some of the cool features Sinch has added to make muting calls and using the iOS device’s speaker really easy."
+  In this tutorial, we will build an ordinary iOS app-to-phone calling app.
+  However, we will be investigating some of the cool features Sinch has added to make muting calls and using the iOS device’s speaker really easy.
 ---
 In this tutorial, we will build an ordinary iOS app-to-phone calling app.
 However, we will be investigating some of the cool features Sinch has added to make muting calls and using the iOS device’s speaker really easy.
 Today’s app also has a nice UI.
 ![overview.jpg](images/cdc26e6-overview.jpg)